SLNS Samudura (P261): Sri Lanka Navy

-The United States Coast Guard donated Courageous to Sri Lanka on June 24, 2004 and a departure ceremony was held February 19, 2005.
+The United States Coast Guard donated Courageous to Sri Lanka on 24 June 2004 and a departure ceremony was held 19 February 2005.
 She is currently serving the Sri Lankan Navy as P621 SLNS Samudura.
 The name means "sea" in Sinhalese.

 Operations

 Samudura was tasked with deep sea patrolling both within the Sri Lankan territorial waters and in international waters to curb arms smuggling by the LTTE.
 Samudura, along with other Offshore Patrol Vessels (OPVs) of the Sri Lankan Navy, was able to successfully intercept several ships smuggling arms for the LTTE.
 In all these cases the ships were sunk when they attacked the naval vessels with mortars.
 Samudura also participated in the Cadex 2009 military training exercises with the Indian Navy after the war.

 Samudura, in her post-conflict operations, continues to serve the nation with policing and law enforcement duties in the maritime jurisdiction of the country.
 Apart from her traditional role the ship successfully completed a scientific study programme in liaison with the Geological Survey and Mines Bureau of Sri Lanka in conjunction with the Woods Hole Oceanographic Institution of the USA.
 The ship celebrated her 7th anniversary in Trincomalee on 21 April 2012 with the participation of families of all her serving crew.
 The ship performed a major role in protecting the Sri Lankan waters from poaching in the northern waters by enforcing a strict vigil on the preservation of the marine environment and supporting sustainable fish-harvesting.
 At present the ship is attached to the Southern Naval Area to secure maritime interests in the Sri Lankan maritime jurisdiction.
 Her primary duties are to ensure the main Sea Lane of Communication (SLOC) that runs through the Sri Lankan maritime jurisdiction is safe for seafaring and policing the EEZ.
 The ship has intercepted several boat loads of illegal immigrants heading to Australia in violation of the country's immigration and emigration laws.
-In May 2020, it was deployed in the eastern Indian Ocean for search and rescue operations following the tropical cyclone Amfan.
+In May 2020, it was deployed in the eastern Indian Ocean for search and rescue operations, following the tropical cyclone Amfan.

+On 27 April 2025, Samudura departed from the Port of Colombo, Sri Lanka, bound for Changi, Singapore, to participate in the International Maritime Defence Exhibition (IMDEX) Asia 2025, which is scheduled to take place from 5 to 8 May 2025.
+The 9th International Maritime Security Conference (IMSC) will also take place alongside the exhibition.

 Commanders

 The commanding officer of the USCGC Courageous in 1991 was Capt.
 Bohner.
 The following commanding officer was LTJG Santimanzano.
 The first Sri Lankan captain of the vessel was Captain Sirimevan Ranasinghe WWV RWP.

 Subsequently, the ship has been commanded by: